 Anyone assessed as having a certain level of care needs may receive NHS CHC funding however they must meet specific criteria.
-It is not dependant on a particular disease, diagnosis or condition.
-Sometimes assessments may be accelerated (fast tracked), if an urgent package of care is needed due to the patients rapidly deteriorating condition, so that care can be arranged as quickly as possible.
+It is not dependent on a particular disease, diagnosis or condition.
+Sometimes assessments may be accelerated (fast tracked), if an urgent package of care is needed due to the patients rapidly deteriorating condition so that care can be arranged as quickly as possible.
 The availability of practical care is dependent upon capacity and community services.

 For further information and to download Continuing Health Care and NHS-Funded Nursing Care Public Information Booklet, please visit www.nhs.uk/chq/Pages/2392